 How to set up an iCloud account on Android

 Step 1: Open the default mail app or Gmail app on your Android smartphone.
 You can also use any third-party email client apps to set up the iCloud email.
 Tap on Add Account > Other, from the list.
 Enter your iCloud email ID on the field.
-Fill with your password at the bottom at the bottom.
+Fill with your password at the bottom.

 Step 2: Tap on Manual Setup.
 Choose “IMAP” and set the server as imap.mail.me.com.
-Set port to “993” and select SSL/TLS as security type.
+Set the port to “993” and select SSL/TLS as a security type.
 In the next window, choose outgoing server settings as follows:

 - SMTP Server: smtp.mail.me.com / Security: STARTTLS / Port: 587.
-Also, enter the username and tap Next.

-Step 3: Now your iCloud email account will set up on your device.
+Step 3: Now, your iCloud email account will set up on your device.
 The email will be synced when you connect to the internet.

 Moving your existing iCloud email ID to your new Android smartphone does not make a change to your mailbox.
 When using iPhone, you were able to set the account in just simple steps.
 But, when it came to the Android, several extra steps needed because the manual setup was necessary.
 There is no official client app available on the platform for iCloud mail users.